Build Winning Teams with iMocha

 G2 Rating: 4.6/5 (36 reviews)

-Think Eleven offers a competency management system software that enables organizations to evaluate, track, and develop employee competencies using structured assessment methods and a visual skills matrix.
+Think Eleven offers skills station competency management software that enables organizations to evaluate, track, and develop employee competencies using structured assessment methods and a visual skills matrix.
 It's designed to improve compliance, workforce planning, and performance outcomes.

 Key features: